Salsaazz/MyCloset/README.md

 ## 📌 Overview
-Virtual Closet is a personal clothing inventory app that functions as a digital wardrobe.
+MyCloset is a personal clothing inventory app that functions as a digital wardrobe.
 It allows you to:

 * View your clothing items in a virtual closet